subhakartadimalla/subhakartadimalla/README.md

 <!-- ABOUT ME -->
 <p align="center" style="color:#e6d8c3; font-size:18px;">
-Hi, I’m Subhakar!
-I’m passionate about coding for a cause - building tech solutions that make an impact.
+I’m passionate about coding for a cause and building tech solutions that make an impact.
 </p>

 ---